 - An additional adult may be used to support your child with whole class learning, deliver individual programmes or carry out small groups including your child.

 - A specialist teacher may be employed to work with your child if recommended in the Statement of Special Educational Needs or EHC Plan.

 - This type of support is available for children whose learning needs are severe, complex and lifelong and require more than 20 hours of support in school.

 How will both the school and you as a parent or carer know how your child is doing and how will we help you to support your child’s learning?

 We will ensure that there are opportunities for:

-– Daily dialogue with staff through an open door policy to support positive relationships between school and home.
-Additionally, appointments can be made to see class teachers or the SENCO if a concern needs to be raised by visiting the school office.
+- regular dialogue with staff through an open door policy to support positive relationships between school and home.
+Additionally, appointments can be made to see class teachers or the SENCO if a concern needs to be raised, by visiting the school office.
 Strategies can be shared between school and home to ensure that children are able to make the maximum progress.

-– Parent’s evenings are completed in the Autumn term and Spring term to discuss how your child has settled and their rates of progress, as well as their current achievements.
+- parents’ evenings, completed in the Autumn term and Spring term to discuss how your child has settled and their rates of progress, as well as their current achievements.

-– Sharing of achievements through celebration assemblies happen on a weekly basis and parents/carers are invited to share their children’s successes in and out of school.
+- sharing of achievements through celebration assemblies, which happen on a weekly basis and parents/carers are invited to share their children’s successes in and out of school.

-– The SENCO is available to meet with you to discuss progress or concerns as necessary.
+- the SENCO to meet with you to discuss progress or concerns as necessary.